 And you will still get back to your Vienna hotel in time for bed!

-ⓘ TIP: Some of Austria’s bordering countries do not participate in the Schengen agreement.
+ⓘ TIP: Not all of Austria’s bordering countries participate in the Schengen agreement.
 If your day trip from Vienna will take you across the Austrian border, please verify visa requirements and carry your passport with you.

 1. Szedentere, Hungary